springfuse/springfuse.github.com/documentation/configuration.md

 <a name="rule_number_mapping"></a>
 ## Number mapping customization

 You can configure number mapping rules globally.
-For example, to map all columns whose size and decimal digits are &gt; 1 to BigDecimal, proceed as follow:
+For example, to map all columns whose size and decimal digits are \> 1 to BigDecimal, proceed as
+follow:

 {% highlight xml %}
     <configuration>